Whiskey plates in Minnesota

 Two DWIs in a matter of ten years

 A DWI when the driver’s blood alcohol content (BAC) was over 0.16

 A DWI when a child under 16 was in the vehicle

 A court may order whiskey plates in other cases as well, according to their discretion.

 Where do I get whiskey plates?

-Drivers register for whiskey plates at their local Department of Motor Vehicles (DMV) location.
+Drivers register for whiskey plates by filling out forms at their local Department of Motor Vehicles (DMV) location.